Maredret Abbey: Outbuildings

 The site also incorporated various outbuildings, located within but close to the outer wall.
 The "Clos Saint-Jean" (previously known as the Villa Saint-Jean/Saint John villa) and the "Clos Saint-Pierre" previously known as "the gardener's house", and later as the "school house" were both built in 1892, the work of the architect G. Soreil.
 The "Clos Saint-Pierre" was expanded in 1933 and became, for many years, a Visitor Centre.

 On the south side of the site, at the foot of the hill, the "Chapel of Our Lady of Grace" ("Notre-Dame de Grâce") houses a copy of the image of "Our Lady of Grace": the original, at nearby Berzée, has been venerated for its miraculous powers since 1909.
 The construction of the chapel at Maredret, using stone quarried locally at Denée, was the work of the architect-contractor Lambotte.

 Today

 The abbey has become focused increasingly on crafts.
-The nuns have an expertise in the art of Illuminated manuscript, which may be applied to documents marking important stages in individual Christian lives: baptism, religious confirmation or conversion, marriage and burial.
-Religious imagery is an important part of the abbey's on-going life, along with artisanal regional food products.
+The nuns have expertise in the art of Illuminated manuscript, which may be applied to documents marking important stages in individual Christian lives: baptism, religious confirmation or conversion, marriage and burial.
+Religious imagery is an important part of the abbey's ongoing life, along with artisanal regional food products.

 In 2016, the nuns of the abbey began brewing beer to raise funds for repairs and maintenance.
-This made them the first nuns to do so, as beer brewing is traditionally to purview of monks.
+This made them the first nuns to do so, as beer brewing is traditionally the purview of monks.